lichenaut/DatapackLoader/README.md

 # DatapackLoader

+Note: this codebase has moved to Codeberg: https://codeberg.org/lichenaut/DatapackLoader

 DatapackLoader automatically adds datapacks to your Minecraft server!
 This plugin can be used to install datapacks and quicken datapack development.
 DatapackLoader supports Folia, but does not make Folia-incompatible datapacks compatible with Folia.

 [![Github All Releases](https://img.shields.io/github/downloads/lichenaut/DatapackLoader/total.svg)]()